Nursing (NURS)

 NURS 3130C Adult Health Nursing I Clinical: 4 semester hours.

-Application of the nursing process to provide evidence-based care for adult clients as they age with emphasis on wellness, restoration of health and end-of-life care.
-Care is delivered in a variety of care settings and includes applied drug therapy.
-COREQ: NURS 3130.
-F, S, Su
+Continued application of foundational nursing skills.
+Includes the nursing process, health promotion, and comprehensive and focused physical and psychosocial assessment skills to provide safe, evidence-based care for adult clients, emphasizing wellness, restoration of health, pharmaceutical therapy, and end-of-life care.
+Care is delivered in a variety of care settings.
+COREQ: NURS 3130 F, S, Su

 NURS 3330 Evidence-Based Nursing Practice: 3 semester hours.